nicholas-sim/nicholas-sim.github.io/index.md

 ## ANL501 Data Visualisation and Storytelling

-This <a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/">course</a> uses principles of the Grammar of Graphics to construct data visualisation for storytelling.
+This <a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/">course</a> uses principles of **Grammar of Graphics** to construct data visualisation for storytelling.
 R will be used throughot.
-The course first covers the fundamentals of R programming and the use of base R and tidyverse for data wrangling.
-The course then explores the application of the gpplot2 package to construct various data visualisations for different data types.
+The course first covers the fundamentals of R programming and data wrangling using both base R and _dyplr_ from the  _tidyverse_ package.
+The course then explores the application of the _gpplot2_ package to construct various data visualisations suitable for different data types.
+Visualisations such as bar plots, Cleveland point plots, jitter plots, boxplots, line plots, path plots, tree maps, choropleth maps, etc. will be explored.